 We offer numerous support programs for you as you begin your career.
 You can jump-start your career through Running Start to meet high school requirements and began earning college credit while in high school or I-BEST if you are needing pre-college math or Engligh prerequisites.
 At Edmonds College, our affordable classes are small, with flexible learning and scheduling options no matter what stage you are at in your health care career.
 We offer science and math tutoring in the STEM study room and additional tutoring that can help you with your biology courses.
 You can also take 1 credit corequisite classes (BIOL 210, BIOL 251/252, and BIOL 261) and receive additional instructor support in cellular biology, anatomy & physiology, and microbiology courses.

 If you are a student that needs to take pre-college English and/or pre-college mathematics, you may qualify for I-BEST courses.
 The following I-BEST courses allow you to take the pre-college courses concurrently while earning the prerequisite course credits needed towards the pre-nursing pathways or for those just needing prerequisites for a variety of health care careers.
 These I-BEST courses include:

 *Eligible pre-college English placements include: AENGL 90 (ELA 90), AENGL 93 (ELA 93), AENGL 96 (ELA 96), ENGLP 90 (PREP 90), ENGLP 93 (PREP 93), ENGL 99 (PREP 99)

 *Eligible pre-college math placements include: MATH 41-42, MATH 47 (PREP 47), MATH 71-74 (PREP 71-74), MATH 77 (PREP 77), MATH 81-84 (PREP 81-84), MATH 87 (PREP 78)

-For advising related to these I-BEST courses, please contact the I-BEST program advisors for enrollment in these courses.
+For advising related to these and other I-BEST courses, please contact the I-BEST program advisors for enrollment in these courses.